mikeroyal/Self-Hosting-Guide/README.md

 [MapTiler Server](https://www.maptiler.com/server/self-host-satellite-maps/) is a self-hosted Aerial and satellite imagery maps of the entire world from your own server or laptop.

+[GPSLogger](https://gpslogger.app/) is a GPS tool that uses the GPS capabilities of your Android phone to log coordinates to GPS format files at regular intervals.
+This can be particularly useful if you want to geotag your photos after a day out or share your travel route with someone.

 [KelperJs](http://keplerjs.io/) is a open source full-stack geosocial network platform.

 [OpenStreetMap(OSM)](https://www.openstreetmap.org/) is a map of the world, created by people like you and free to use under an open license.
 Hosting is supported by UCL, Fastly, Bytemark Hosting, and other partners.